Sberm/SbermVimrc/README.md

-# sbermVimrc
+## sbermVimrc

-.vimrc file for my personal usage
+.vimrc file for personal usage

+### TODO
-- [] Automatic installation script on new machine
+[x] Automatic installation script on new machine
+[ ] Add an auto-comment plugin, a code template plugin, and a bookmark plugin